-Possibly some qualifiers for Euro 2020 and FIFA World Cup 2022
+Qualifiers for Euro 2020 and possibly FIFA World Cup 2022

 Qatar-based beIN Sports was created “coincidentally” with that country’s dubious, yet successful bid for the 2022 FIFA World Cup.
 Politics and corruption aside, beIN has done a good job in delivering some of the world’s biggest leagues and matches to homes around the globe.
 There’s a lot of soccer to be had on their service.

 As of August 20, beIN Sports is no longer provided as part of DAZN’s online service.
 You’ll need to subscribe to it separately through a cable service or online.

 La Liga, Ligue 1, and the South American cups provide the star power and the most compelling reasons to subscribe.

 La Liga (Spain)

 CONCACAF World Cup Qualifiers